gasparian/Yandex-Self-Driving-meetup-2019-test/README.md

 ### Solution

 We can fit a simple linear regression on given points coordinates.
 But there are a lot of outliers in the data, which will cause the problems in detecting road plane.
 So it's better to use the [ransac regression](https://en.wikipedia.org/wiki/Random_sample_consensus) algorithm in this case, for its' robustness.
 The main idea is to iteratively sample triplets of points, find a plane and calculate the number of neighbors.
-After finding the good initial plane, we can now fir plane using all neighbors found.
+After finding the good initial plane, we can now fit a plane using all neighbors found.
 But for sake of speed-up, we need to somehow stop iteratining earlier.
 We can do it in varouous ways: empiracally find optimal max. amount of iterations, which provides minimum value of plane coefficients dispersion; stop iterating after finding the plane wich has more than a 50% of points being its' neighbors and so on.
 In my implementation I used both methods, but keep in mind - it's less guaranteed to find the accurate plane using the second approach.
 So I had the folowing results: